deepak-7777/Firebase-3/README.md

-📱 Firebase Phone OTP Verification Project
+📱 Firebase Phone OTP Verification

 📌 About the Project

 In this project, I learned how to implement Firebase Phone OTP Verification in an Android application.